Eugene L Duret was born in Creelman, Saskatchewan, Canada, in 1925. He served as Navigator on Lancaster bombers with the Royal Canadian Air Force.

 After leaving NASA in 1965, he returned to Canada, engaged in research, eventually becoming a Physics instructor at Humber College in Toronto.
 He died in 1985.

-(With thanks to Chris Gainor for the above information.)
+(With thanks to Chris Gainor for most of the above information.)

 Eugene L. Duret, Capcom at Kano (KNO) Nigeria, during Friendship 7, 20 February 1962.